 - 1. Connect the Hand Dynamometer to the Vernier computer interface.
 Click the LoggerPro icon on the desktop.
 Go to File, Open the Human Physiology with Vernier folder, and click on "17a Grip Strength Fatigue." - 2.
 Zero the readings for the Hand Dynamometer. - a.
 Hold the Hand Dynamometer along the sides, in an upright position (see Figure 2).
 Do not put any force on the pads of the Hand Dynamometer. - b.
-Click the Zero button, Ø Zero.
+Click the Zero button, 8 Zero - 3.
+Have the subject sit with his/her back straight and feet flat on the floor.
+The Hand Dynamometer should be held in the dominant hand.
+The elbow should be at a 90° angle, with the arm unsupported (see Figure 3). - 4.
+Have the subject close his/her eyes, or avert them from the screen. - 5.
+Instruct the subject to grip the sensor with full strength and click Collect to begin data collection.
+The subject should exert maximum effort with each grip throughout the duration of the experiment. - 6.
+At 90 s, the lab partner(s) should encourage the subject to grip even harder.
+Data will be collected for 100 s.